Last Updated on June 2, 2021 by

 Head Start and Early Head Start

 Another one of the resources for single moms and low-income individuals in AZ is The Head Start and Early Head Start programs.
 These programs have social services for single or low-income teen mothers.
-The Head Start Program is designed for children between the ages of 3 to 5, while the Early Head Start is for pregnant women and children from ages 3 to 5 years old.
+As a single mom, I’ve explored various assistance programs, and I want to give you the full picture.
+The Head Start Program is a fantastic resource designed for children aged 3 to 5, while the Early Head Start caters to pregnant women and children from ages 3 to 5 years old.

 KidsCare – Children’s Health Insurance Program (CHIP)